-If you need to do an executive retreat, team building, an incentive trip, and some recretional and corporate events, enjoy the benefits and the savings of one stop shopping.
-Executive Oasis International offers one stop shopping in Canada, Jamaica, Dubai, Oman, Singapore, and Malaysia.
+If you need to do an executive retreat, team building, an incentive trip, and some recreational and corporate events, enjoy the benefits and the savings of one stop shopping.
+Executive Oasis International offers one-stop shopping in Canada, Jamaica, Dubai, Oman, Singapore, and Malaysia.
 There are firms in the USA, the UK and Europe that can also help you save money through one stop shopping.

 - Use a cooking school, catering department from a community college or local restaurant to cater your on-site session.

 - For an overnight event, use a campsite in the Spring, Summer or Fall.

 You’ll be able to include all kinds of activities in a business simulation and still give your team a chance to relax, unwind and bond .Here are some examples:

 For a daytime event, use a conservation area.

 - Select a session that can incorporate a business related project and still retain the fun factor.

 The benefit is that your organization will be raising the bar, resolving issues and pulling together as a team while STILL having fun.
 Here is an example:Visexecutaries: Apprentice Team Building

 If you’re concerned about losing productivity, instead of taking people away for a 3-day retreat, why not have a session once per week or break the team building up into two 1 1/2 day sessions spread 2 weeks apart.
 If you’re doing something that incorporates a work related project like Visexecutaries, this format would be perfect.